May 21, 2021

 Unless you have previously trained as a lawyer, then it is important to get advice and help for your business when it comes to anything legal.
 All it can take is just one badly worded contract or a small detail overlooked and it could cost the business big in the long-term or make the business vulnerable to some legal action.
 Getting insurance is something that you can do yourself, but it is still worth getting advice from a legal standpoint when it comes to making products, hiring, and getting patents or other legal aspects sorted out.

 Your IT can be a lot of work, especially if you are a business that is based solely online.
-When you have customer details and information, it needs to be kept safe and secure, which can be a lot of work to stay on top of when you have the rest of the business to run.
+With this in mind, many business owners look for an MSP (Managed Service Provider) as when you have customer details and information, it needs to be kept safe and secure, which can be a lot of work to stay on top of when you have the rest of the business to run.
 Using managed IT services for your business can help in a variety of areas, so it is definitely something to consider so that things are secure, as well as making sure that downtime is minimum and problems can be quickly resolved.

 Similar to legal issues, it can be a good idea to outsource to an expert in human resources to handle things when you have a number of employees.
 There are things to consider here that you may not be aware of, that go further than just looking at an employment contract.
 Human resources looks at the hiring process as well as the training and overall care of employees.
 The advice that they can offer can be invaluable, which is why it is important to consider outsourcing.
 You may not be hiring right away, being a startup, but it is definitely something to consider when the time comes.